stevendongatmsft/confidential-sidecar-containers-new/examples/encfs/README.md

-Base64 encode the encfs-sidecar-args.json and replace [`encfs.yaml`](encfs.yaml#L25) EncfsSideCarArgs value with the encoded string.
+Base64 encode the encfs-sidecar-args.json and replace [`EncfsSideCarArgs`](encfs.yaml#L21) env value with the encoded string.

 #### 8. Generate security policy for the encfs YAML file